Its a funny question all together until you walk a week in our shoes!

 "Time is a sacred gift and should be spent well, doing things that make sense for our family and ourselves.
 Our days should not be filled with a litany of pursuits that drain us."

-Spent a few "Fringe Hour's" one Saturday to
+Spent a few "Fringe Hour's" one Saturday to teach a friend to tie fleece blankets. |

 5. Last but not least, Rest.
 This was my soul word for 2014.
 As I look back, I think I spent more time talking about rest, or planning time for rest, than actually resting.
 In fact as I tried acupuncture for the first time last month I realized that I don't rest well at all.
 As my mind raced to every item on my to do list, prayer list, and grocery list while little tiny needles were pushed into my skin, I had a sobering reality check.
 Learning more about the negative side effects of stress on our bodies, truly learning how to rest is now a goal for 2015.